 Although most worker’s comp claims are not as costly as those that resulted from the accidents at the wind farm, employers should always be prepared for the worst possible scenario.
 A Kansas workers' compensation insurance policy that is designed specifically to protect businesses in your industry offers you the best line of defense.

-A local Trusted Choice® agent who is well-versed in the many aspects of business insurance will be familiar with Kansas workers' compensation laws.
+An independent insurance agent who is well-versed in the many aspects of business insurance will be familiar with Kansas workers' compensation laws.
 These agents can help you review policies and quotes from reputable insurance companies so that you can ensure that your business is in compliance with Kansas workers' compensation laws.
 Find an agent near you to learn more.